 GitHub's secrets are encrypted environment variables that protect information while making them available for use in GitHub Actions workflows.
 They are specific to your GitHub repository.

-To create secrets specific to your GitHub repository, go to Settings > Secrets.
-Click New Secret.
-You will need to create a secret called
+To create secrets specific to your GitHub repository, go to Settings > Secrets > Actions.
+Click New repository secret.
+Create a secret named

 If you add NG SAST functionality to multiple repos, you may want to create encrypted secrets for an organization.
 This allows you to create secrets once for use across multiple repos.